 In certain articles of My EKG, we used this nomenclature for a better understanding, as we consider it an easy way to differentiate the multiple morphologies QRS can present.

-qRs: Small initial non-pathological Q wave, followed by a tall R wave and a small S wave.
-On a normal Electrocardiogram, it can be seen in leads V5-V6.
+qRs: small initial non-pathological Q wave, followed by a tall R wave and a small S wave.
+On a normal electrocardiogram, it can be seen in leads V5 and V6.